liangyuwang/Megatron-Canzona/megatron/core/optimizer/matrix_based_optimizer/README.md

 even_shard = len(set([r.end - r.start for r in bucket.real_gbuf_world_ranges])) == 1
 ```

 The two types of buckets run in parallel via `torch.distributed._coalescing_manager`.
 Bucket size is controlled via environment variables `MATRIX_BASED_OPTIM_DENSE_BUCKET_SIZE` and `MATRIX_BASED_OPTIM_EXPERT_BUCKET_SIZE`.
 Expert parameters are managed in a separate buffer (see `megatron/core/optimizer/__init__.py`), so they have independent bucket sizing from dense parameters.
 In practice, tuning `MATRIX_BASED_OPTIM_EXPERT_BUCKET_SIZE` is usually more impactful — expert parameters are stored in a dedicated buffer, tend to have identical shapes, and appear in greater numbers, making it significantly easier to form even buckets.
+The goal is to ensure each expert bucket contains at least `EDP_size` equally-sized **expert units** — where each unit spans one or more complete experts (or finer-grained components like individual FC layers within an expert).

 ### 6. Distributed Checkpointing